US’ vision of Sri Lanka very different from ‘predator’ China: Pompeo | Law-Order

 Pompeo, who became the Trump administration’s highest ranking official to visit Sri Lanka, said that the US and Sri Lanka shared a vision for democracy to build a relationship and the “freedom to hold democratic elections”.
 Emphasising on the need for the freedom of navigation, the Secretary of State said that the US businesses are superior over the Chinese companies who are making big moves in Sri Lanka.

 “Let us all stand together shoulder-to-shoulder and let’s do even more together on the strength of our partnership armed by democratic values,” Pompeo said.
-Gunawardena said that Sri Lanka would remain a non-aligned nation and on that basis Sri Lanka welcomed visits by the US officials.
+Gunawardena said that Sri Lanka would remain a non-aligned nation and it welcomes visits by the US officials.

+Meanwhile in Beijing, replying to a question about Pompeo’s remarks about the Chinese Communist Party, Chinese Foreign Ministry spokesman Wang Wenbin said that “forcing small and medium sized countries to pick sides is a habitual behaviour of certain US politicians”.
+Sri Lanka’s Foreign Ministry official has published an article saying that it will handle its foreign relations in accordance with their people’s will and their laws, instead of being guided by any foreigners, he noted.

+“Sri Lanka and China are traditional friendly neighbours.
+We have been conducting friendly cooperation on the basis of equal footed negotiations and mutual benefit which brings tangible benefits to the two countries’ people.
+“This will never be altered by any smears or slanders by other people or other countries.
+We will work with Sri Lanka to expand and deepen our strategic cooperative partnership to bring more benefits for our peoples, and to contribute to the regional peace, stability and development,” the spokesperson added.

 Pompeo's visit comes in the backdrop of China's increasing forays in Sri Lanka.
 The Chinese military has been flexing its muscles in the strategically vital Indo-Pacific region and is also engaged in hotly contested territorial disputes in both the South China Sea and the East China Sea.
 Early this month, India, the US, Japan and Australia agreed to step up coordination in creating a free and open Indo-Pacific.